sanadhis/ADA-2017/project/web/index.md

 <div id="chart"></div>
 {% include_relative _includes/c3_chart_line.html %}

-However, in 2010, "pop" becomes the top first popular genre.
+However, in 2010, **pop** becomes the top first popular genre.
 This indicate that music popularity is inconsistent and can change as time goes by.

 * * *